christianstefaniw/cpl/README.md

 2. Parser
     - Parses the given tokens into an AST (Abstract Syntax Tree) to be read by the evaluator
 3. Evaluator
-    - Traverses the AST and runs the commands
+    - Traverses and evaluates the AST

 Here is a small sample program